 President’s Summer Fellowship

 The President’s Summer Fellowship offers you a chance to think big and tackle an 8-10 week summer project that combines intellectual pursuit, imagination, adventure, personal transformation, and service to the greater good.
 The only limits to this fellowship are your imagination.
-You must be a currently enrolled as a Reed first, second, third-year or Spring-Fall Senior student who will be returning to campus in the fall after your fellowship.
+You must be currently enrolled as a Reed first, second, third-year or Spring-Fall Senior student who will be returning to campus in the fall after your fellowship.

 The program was established in 2012 with a gift from trustee Dan Greenberg ’62 and Susan Steinhauser and inaugurated by President John R. Kroger.
-The program awards $5000 to as many as 10 students, or amounts up to $7000 for those students with financial aid summer savings requirements.
+The program awards up to $5000 to as many as 10 students, or amounts up to $7000 for those students with financial aid summer savings requirements.
 We encourage applicants to consider the high value the college places on critical inquiry, freedom of expression, and exploration of identity, and to look for opportunities to complement and enhance your rigorous academic experience.

 We strongly encourage you to meet with the Center for Life Beyond Reed during the planning stages of your proposal.
 Travel restrictions do apply (see below).